 Why Inflation Is as "Violent as a Mugger"

-Inflation is the rising price of goods and services over time.
-It's an economics term that means you have to spend more to fill your gas tank, buy a gallon of milk or get a haircut.
+Inflation is the increase in the prices of goods and services over time.
+It's an economics term that means you have to spend more to fill your gas tank, buy a gallon of milk, or get a haircut.
 Inflation increases your cost of living.

 As prices rise, your money buys less.
-That's how inflation reduces your standard of living over time.
+That's how it reduces your standard of living over time.
 That's why President Reagan said, "Inflation is as violent as a mugger, as frightening as an armed robber, and as deadly as a hit man."
 Here's more on how inflation impacts your life.

-The inflation rate is the percent increase or decrease of prices during a specified period.
+The inflation rate is the percent increase or decrease in prices during a specified period.
 It's usually over a month or a year.
 The percentage tells you how quickly prices rose during the period.
 For example, if the inflation rate for a gallon of gas is 2 percent a year, then gas prices will be 2 percent higher next year.
 That means a gallon that costs $2.00 this year will cost $2.04 next year.

 If the inflation rate is more than 50 percent a week, that's hyperinflation.
 If inflation occurs at the same time as a recession, that's stagflation.
 Rising prices in assets like housing, gold or stocks are called asset inflation.